Acta Materia Medica subjects all submitted research articles to the highest standards of international peer review:

 - At least two suitably qualified experts review each research article.

-- The journals’ Editor-in-Chief makes all publication decisions based on the reviews provided.
+- The journals’ Co-Editors-in-Chief makes all publication decisions based on the reviews provided.

 - The Editorial Board Members assist the Editor-in-Chief in decision making on specific submissions.